jacklowrie/chordnet/CONTRIBUTING.md

 # Contributing
 Please get in touch before starting work or opening a PR, to avoid duplicating work.
 Opening an issue works well for now.
+If you see an unassigned open issue you want to work on, please leave a comment on it - assigned issues are spearheaded by the assignee, if they need help they will coordinate on the issue.

 ## Development
 This project uses `uv` and `pre-commit`.